iconify/icon-sets/readme.md

-# Iconify icons collection in JSON format
+# Iconify icon sets in JSON format

 This is collection of SVG icons created by various authors, released under various free licenses.
 Some collections require attribution when used for commercial purposes.
 See [collections.md](./collections.md) for list of collections and their licenses.

-All SVG icons have been cleaned up.
-Content has been optimized, colors for monotone icons have been replaced with currentColor, ready to be inserted in HTML.
-Tools used for creating this collection are available on [Iconify GitHub repository](https://github.com/iconify), more specifically [@iconify/tools](https://github.com/iconify/tools).
-You can use it to create your own JSON packages from custom icon sets.

-This library is intended to be used in packages that build components, such as [Iconify Tools](https://github.com/iconify/tools) and [Iconify React](https://github.com/iconify/iconify-react).
+All icons have been normalized:

+- Cleaned up, removing anything that is not needed to show icon.
+- Colors for monotone icons have been replaced with `currentColor`, making it easy to change icon color by changing text color.
+- Icon content has been optimised to reduce its size.

-Repository is updated daily by fully automated script, so it always contains latest icons from various sources.
+Repository is updated by fully automated script, so it always contains latest icons from various sources.

+## Format and usage

+Icon sets are stored in `IconifyJSON` format.
+TypeScript definition is available in `@iconify/types` package.
+Documentation is [available on Iconify Documentation website](https://docs.iconify.design/types/iconify-json.html).

+To work with icon sets, use [Iconify Utils](https://docs.iconify.design/tools/utils/).
+Utils package works in any JavaScript environment: Node.js, Deno, browsers, isolated JavaScript environments.
+For PHP applications use [Iconify JSON Tools](https://docs.iconify.design/tools/json/).

+To create icon sets, use [Iconify Tools](https://docs.iconify.design/tools/tools2/).
+Tools package works in Node.js, it can import icons from various sources, do cleanup, optimisation, export it in `IconifyJSON` format and generate NPM packages.

 ## How to get this repository

 Instructions below are for Node.js and PHP projects.

-#### Node.js
+### Node.js

 Run this command to add icons to your project: